 The policies and principles that govern the operations of the defense acquisition system are divided into five (5) major categories as stated by DoD Instruction 5000.02 “Operation of the Defense Acquisition System”:

-The Defense Acquisition Guidebook (DAG) is the main guide that details the overall DoD acquisition and procurement process.
+The Defense Acquisition Guidebook (DAG) is the main guide that details the overall DoD acquisition process and how it fits into the overall Defense Acquisition System.
 It provides the detailed guidance for the development, execution and disposal of all DoD acquisition program.
 It’s designed to complement the policy documents governing DoD acquisitions by providing the acquisition workforce with discretionary best practice that should be tailored to the needs of each program.

 AcqLinks and References: